Exit Stage Right

 (you didn’t think I’d actually reveal my comp, did you?)

-You know what, I got the job after our HR director Lauren T. pulled my resume out of the scrap heap and walked it into the then current CMO,
+You know what, I got the job after our HR director Lauren T. pulled my resume out of the scrap heap and walked it into the then current CMO, Debra Isenberg.
+Debra picked up the phone and asked me “What the hell are you doing at Impower?” and my answer was trying to get out.

 Well, a few interviews later I landed a job with CSFBdirect, which was rebranded from DLJdirect the day I walked in the door.
 I couldn’t tell the difference between a money market and a mutual fund, but I knew how the Internet works and I sure as hell could bring in online sales.
 Unfortunately, the first major problem went like this: